mk12/sicp/notes/notes.md

 - Integers are a subtype of rationals, which are a subtype of real numbers, and so on for complex numbers.
 - We have supertypes going in the opposite order.
-- A simple hierarchy where each type has at most one supertype and and most one subtype is called a tower.
+- A simple hierarchy where each type has at most one supertype and most one subtype is called a tower.
 - Coercion then simply becomes a matter of raising the argument whose type is lower in the tower to the level of the other type.
 - We can write fewer procedures by allowing types to _inherit_ the operations on supertypes.
 - In some cases we can also lower a value down the type tower.